 - May students be charged any fees for accessing pool facilities off site?

 No. Local educational agencies may not charge student fees.
 Students are entitled to a free public education per Article 9, Section 5 of the 1849 California Constitution which states, “The Legislature shall provide for a system of common schools by which a free school shall be kept up and supported in each district at least six months in every year, after the first year in which a school has been established.”

 In addition, 5 CCR Section 350 states, “A pupil enrolled in a school shall not be required to pay any fee, deposit, or other charge not specifically authorized by law.”

-- When teachers provide instruction in aquatics, what kind of certification must they hold?
+- When teachers provide instruction in aquatics, what kind of certifications must they hold?

-- Must a district require students to change clothes for physical education instruction?
+- Must a district require students to change clothes for PE instruction?

-This is an LEA decision.
-The LEA needs to establish a physical education dress policy for their district.
+This is a decision of the school district.
+Each LEA needs to establish a PE dress policy for its district.
 It is appropriate for students to change their clothes for hygiene, safety, and movement efficiency purposes.

-- May a student's grade be affected if the student doesn't wear standardized physical education apparel?
+- May a student's grade be affected if the student does not wear standardized PE apparel?

 - Must a district provide locker room facilities for student use?

 EC does not address requirements for schools to build or utilize locker room facilities for student use.
 Students should be provided with appropriate locations to change their clothes for physical activity.